Oaklight/ToolRegistry/docs/source/hub.md

 Hub tools are registered to ToolRegistry using the `register_from_class` method.
 This allows developers to extend the functionality of ToolRegistry by creating custom tool classes with reusable methods.

+> **Note:** Previously, the method `register_static_tools` and the concept of `StaticMethodIntegration` were used for registering static methods from classes.
+These have now been replaced by `register_from_class`.
+Similarly, `register_static_tools_async` has also been replaced.
+Both old methods are planned to be deprecated soon, so please migrate to the new interfaces as soon as possible.
+For backward compatibility, `register_static_tools` remains as an alias to `register_from_class`.

 ### Registering Custom Class Methods

 To register methods from a custom class, simply use the `register_from_class` method: